 The systems and networking group is composed of approximately 20 researchers and post-docs.
-The group has existed since the lab opened, and over the last decade and a half we have covered a broad range of topics including systems, operating systems, networking, distributed systems, file and storage systems, cloud and data center computing, social networking, security, network management, computer architecture, programming languages, and databases.
+The group has existed since the lab opened, and over the last decade and a half we have covered a broad range of topics including systems, operating systems, networking, distributed systems, file and storage systems, cloud and data centre computing, social networking, security, network management, computer architecture, programming languages, and databases.
 We are a group that designs and builds systems that address significant real-world problems and demonstrate novel underlying principles.

 We are always looking for talented people to join our team.
-If you are interested in projects underway please look at the group members personal pages.
+If you are interested in projects underway please look at the group members' personal pages.

 The group has a long tradition of research in most aspects of computer communications and networks in general.
 The interests and contributions of the group are quite diverse with projects over the previous years in a number of areas such as peer-to-peer networks, resource allocation, congestion control and transport protocols, performance modelling, epidemics, network coding, routing, mobility models, social networks, enterprise and home network management, etc. Currently, there is a strong focus on data centre networks (private and cloud) where traditional assumptions that have underpinned the design of the Internet are challenged.

 The systems and networking team have a history of doing research in file and storage systems.
 We engage in storage research at all levels of the storage stack, from user-experience driven file system designs to data centre scale scalable, predictable and efficient storage systems.
 Recently we have been working on a software-defined storage architecture that opens up the storage stack and makes it more controllable and programmable.
 We also build cold-storage systems such as Pelican, optimised for capacity and low cost.